Immunotherapy for Kidney Cancer

 Moffitt’s approach to kidney cancer immunotherapy

 Moffitt Cancer Center’s Urologic Oncology Program has a renowned kidney cancer team that comprises physicians from multiple specialties who collaborate to develop an individualized treatment plan for every patient.
 This is especially important for treatment options like immunotherapy, which are often integrated alongside other therapies and require an experienced team to manage possible treatment-related side effects.
-A multispecialty approach ensures that patients are able to see the best possible outcomes and quality of life.
+A multispecialty approach ensures that patients are able to see the best possible outcomes and experience a high quality of life.

 Moffitt is known for its groundbreaking research and robust clinical trials program, which includes immunotherapy options for the treatment of kidney cancer.
 These efforts, along with our comprehensive clinical treatment and supportive care, have earned us designation as a Comprehensive Cancer Center by the National Cancer Institute.